 By convention, the name יהוה is rendered “the Lord” (in small caps) in most Bible translations, as we find in the first appearance of the name in the Bible in the book of Genesis:

 We should understand that “the Lord” is not a translation of the name, nor is it a transliteration of it.
 It is actually a reflection of the convention of replacing the name so that it is not read.
 In Greek translations, it was most common since the Christian era to render יהוה as κύριος (kürios) “Lord,” just as it was rendered with Dominus “Lord” in Latin.
-Before that, it seems that Jewish translations of the Scriptures into Greek used ΙΑΩ “Yaho/ Yahu” or simply placed the Tetragrammaton in the text in Paleo-Hebrew letters.
+Before that, it seems that Jewish translations of the Scriptures into Greek used ΙΑΩ “Yaho/ Yahu” to transcribe the name as they apparently pronounced it or they simply placed the Tetragrammaton within the text in Paleo-Hebrew letters (יהוה).
 The following is an example of the substitutionary use of κύριος and Dominus in Greek and Latin, respectively:

 With the discovery of many biblical texts among the Dead Sea Scrolls, we had to correct some of our thinking about when and why these words came to replace the Name in the body of the Bible.
 “The great Christian codices—Sinaiticus, Alexandrinus, and Vaticanus—which were used initially to establish the Old Greek text, all have kurios” (Winkinson, 2015, p.
 50), but there were Greek texts among the DSS that showed other tendencies.

 In the first chapter of his book, Wilkinson (2015) describes several ways in which different scribes dealt with the Tetragrammaton in their copies of both Greek and Hebrew texts found among the Dead Sea Scrolls.
 In some texts, the Name was written in normal Hebrew letters in spots between Greek words.
 In others, it was in Paleo-Hebrew.
 In others still, it was written as the Greek characters ΙΑΩ.
 The treatment of the Name is not uniform, though over time it came to be rendered exclusively by “the Lord” in each language.
-In Hebrew, it was replaced by אֲדֹנָי in speech and reading (until even that became too holy in many people’s minds); in Greek, it was replaced with κύριος, as was mentioned as the most common way of rendering the name in Greek; and, in Latin, it was replaced by Dominus.
+In Hebrew, it was replaced by אֲדֹנָי in speech and reading (until even that became too holy in many people’s minds and they began to say things like הַשֵּׁם Haššēm “the Name” in regular speech); in Greek, it was replaced with κύριος, as was mentioned as the most common way of rendering the name in Greek; and, in Latin, it was replaced by Dominus.

 This is a simple greeting as Boaz was walking through the field, and we have no reason to think that they said anything in place of the name.
 It must have been extremely common, just as any other people would use their deity’s name in giving a blessing to their fellows.